 The Attorney General’s Automobile Emissions Research and Technology Fund awarded $2 million to the University of California, Riverside.
-UCR will use the grant to study the impact of industrial goods movement on air quality of the Inland Empire.
+UCR will use the grant to study the impact of the industrial goods movement on the air quality of the Inland Empire.

 The Defeat Devices by Volkswagen